Trapezoidal rule

 As discussed below, it is also possible to place error bounds on the accuracy of the value of a definite integral estimated using a trapezoidal rule.

 History

-A 2016 Science paper reports that the trapezoid rule was in use in Babylon before 50 BCE for integrating the velocity of Jupiter along the ecliptic.
+Evidence discovered in Babylonian cuniform tablets circa 200 BCE predicting the motion of Jupiter along the ecliptic suggests that the trapezoid rule was in use for numerical approximation long before calculus itself was invented.